freqtrade/freqtrade/docs/configuration.md

 `stake_amount` is an amount of crypto-currency your bot will use for each trade.
 The minimal value is 0.0005.
 If there is not enough crypto-currency in the account an exception is generated.
-To allow the bot to trade all the avaliable `stake_currency` in your account set
+To allow the bot to trade all the available `stake_currency` in your account set

 ```json
 "stake_amount" : "unlimited",